MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-real-time-hub.md

 # Get data from Real-Time hub

-In this article, you learn how to get events from Real-Time event hub into either a new or existing table.
+In this article, you learn how to get events from Real-Time hub into either a new or existing table.

 > [!NOTE]
-> Currently Real-Time event hub only supports eventstreams.
+> Currently Real-Time event hub only supports eventstreams as a source.
 > Real-Time hub is currently in public preview.

 ## Prerequisites